 Community Education Programs

-The Coffey County Sheriff's Office Offers a varied list of classes and programs to organizations, churches, libraries and our schools.
+The Coffey County Sheriff's Office offers a variety of classes and programs to organizations, churches, libraries, and our schools.
 We understand that information and education are the keys to understanding and that an informed public is our best resource for problem solving.

 Presentations for the Schools & Community